 You can download your SEO checklist here.
 Make sure to have it with you as you go about optimising your website.

-If you follow these steps, you will see your traffic from search engines increase.
+If you follow these steps, you’re setting a healthy base for your website so it can receive more organic traffic.
 But remember to be patient as it takes time for search engines to index your site and start ranking it.

 Also, when it comes to SEO there aren’t any shortcuts.
 If you do anything shady to speed things up, you might get caught and get penalised, and it’s not worth it.
 The only thing you should focus on is creating a site that gives users what they’re looking for and optimising it for search engines so people can find it easier online.